A Fourier-Jacobi Dirichlet series attached to modular forms of $SO(2,4)$

+Dealing with the $\zeta(\xi_{\mf{{m},i}};s)$ is at the heart of this paper.
+Our strategy is to exploit the isogeny between the unitary group $\textup{U}(2,2)$ and $\textup{SO}(2,4)$.
+In particular, we identify the $\xi_{i}$'s with classes of binary Hermitian forms of discriminant $\ell$, and hence relate the series $\zeta(\xi_{\mf{{m},i}};s)$ with $\mf{m}$-primitive representation numbers of the Hermitian form represented by $\xi_i$.
+Latimer, in \cite{Latimer1}, showed that binary hermitian forms correspond to specific classes of ideals in a certain quaternion algebra $B$, which allow us to identify each $\zeta(\xi_{\mf{{m},i}};s)$ as the partial zeta function associated with classes of ideals in $B$.
+We then identify such a quaternion algebra as an even Clifford algebra associated to $\textup{SO}(3)$, and interpret the $f_j$'s as lifts to modular forms on the corresponding Clifford group.
+The proof of our main result then follows using Shimura's work in \cite[Section 22.11]{shimura2004arithmetic}.\\

-Let us now explain how the above results can be seen in a more general setting and how this paper is related to the recent work \cite{psyroukis_orthogonal} of one of the authors.
+We now explain how the above results can be seen in a more general setting and how this paper is related to the recent work \cite{psyroukis_orthogonal} of one of the authors.
 It is a well-known fact that there is an accidental isogeny of the symplectic group $\textup{Sp}_2(\mathbb{R})$ and of $\textup{SO}(2,3)$, the special orthogonal group of signature $(2,3)$.
 Moreover, the spinor $L$-function attached to $F$ above can be identified with the standard $L$-function attached to a holomorphic modular form on an appropriate orthogonal group of real signature $(2,3)$, as for example is discussed in \cite[Section 25]{shimura2004arithmetic}.
 In fact, there are more accidental isogenies between classical and orthogonal groups.
 Examples are $\textup{U}(2,2)$ and $\textup{SO}(2,4)$, and $\textup{Sp}(2, \mathbb{H})$ and $\textup{SO}(2,6)$, where $\mathbb{H}$ denotes the skew field of real quaternions.
 Modular forms can be defined for orthogonal groups of any real signature $(2,n+2) $, $ n \geq 1$.
-Crucially, the associated symmetric space is of tube type and has the structure of a Shimura variety.
-It is therefore natural to ask whether the method of Kohnen and Skoruppa can be generalised to the orthogonal setting.
-This has been the subject of study in a recent work of one of the authors in \cite{psyroukis_orthogonal}.\\
+It is therefore natural to ask whether the method of Kohnen and Skoruppa can be generalised to the orthogonal setting.\\